 3. Frame materials determine longevity and maintenance needs: uPVC is low-maintenance, aluminium offers slim profiles, and timber provides traditional aesthetics.

-What are the Main Window Types for Your Home
+What Are the Main Types of Window?

 Each window style offers different benefits for ventilation, security, and aesthetics.
 We’re going to explore the most popular options for UK homes.

-6 types of windows
+types of windows

 Casement Windows